 Netflix International BV: 4.75 million euros (Netherlands)

 The investigation was initiated after the organization "None Of Your Business" (NOYB) submitted complaints on behalf of data subjects.
 NOYB criticized Netflix for not providing detailed information about the purposes of data processing, the categories of data concerned or the recipients when responding to requests for information.
-These gaps hindered the exercise of data subjects' rights, such as the right to erasure or the right to object.
+These gaps hindered the exercise of data subjects' rights, such as the right to Deletion or the right to object.

 In his decision published on December 18, 2024, the EDPS noted that the breaches could have a significant impact on the rights and freedoms of data subjects, as Netflix has millions of users worldwide, a significant proportion of whom are based in the European Union.
 However, Netflix was credited with having revised and improved its privacy policy several times during the proceedings.
 Nevertheless, the changes made were deemed insufficient to fully comply with the requirements of the General Data Protection Regulation.